 - A. Campus open Our primary goal is to provide a quality education while in community.
 Independent, remote learning will be available for students in at-risk scenarios through their regular classroom teacher, in addition to a support/liaison teacher to ensure connectivity.
-Modes of instruction provided will include live stream lessons, recorded sessions, and scheduled check-in times.
-This program will provide seamless reentry to an on-site experience for that child when the time comes to return. - B. Stable Group Distance Learning If the health department sends a Stable Group to distance learning, the entire Stable Group will be provided with a daily program that will include live stream lessons and a regular period by period schedule. - C. Campus closed The entire school will move to distance learning if the campus is closed by the health department, similar to the Stable Group scenario, but with additional whole school content such as streamed announcements, masses, assemblies, and music.
+Modes of instruction provided will include live stream assemblies and Mass, lessons, recorded sessions, and scheduled check-in times.
+This program will provide reentry to an on-site experience for that child when the time comes to return. - B. stable group Distance Learning If the health department sends a stable group to distance learning, the entire stable group will be provided with a daily program that will include live stream lessons and a regular period by period schedule.
+This will be the schedule that was when the entire school was in distance learning. - C. Campus closed The entire school will move to distance learning if the campus is closed by the health department, similar to the stable group scenario, but with additional whole school content such as streamed announcements, masses, assemblies, and music.
 Students on independent, remote learning will be folded into the whole site distance learning program.